ANZ Stadium Redevelopment

 ANZ Stadium at Sydney Olympic Park will be refurbished into a rectangular stadium at a cost of $810 million.

-In November 2017 the NSW Government had announced that it planned to knock down and rebuild both ANZ and Allianz stadiums.
+In November 2017 the NSW Government had announced that it planned to knock down and rebuild both ANZ and Sydney Football stadiums.
 The NSW Government had estimated that the cost to rebuild ANZ Stadium would be approximately $1.25 billion, in addition to the $200 million the NSW Government spent on buying the stadium back from its private operator.

 However in March 2018, the NSW Government announcement that it will refurbish ANZ Stadium.
 This sees the Government revert back to the programme proposed under the Government in 2015, which was to refurbish ANZ Stadium.